kurmideepak/kurmideepak/README.md

 ## 🚀 About Me

-I'm a passionate **Java Developer** and **Tech Enthusiast** from India 🇮🇳, dedicated to creating innovative solutions and building scalable applications.
+I'm **Dipak Kurmi**, a passionate **Java Developer** and **Tech Enthusiast** from India 🇮🇳, dedicated to creating innovative solutions and building scalable applications.
 I love exploring new technologies and sharing knowledge with the developer community.

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">